utkarsh-009/Pothole-Informer-TEAM-DASU/README.md

 ## Progress

-- [✓]Informing about Potholes
+- [ ] Informing about Potholes

-- [✓]Viewing Potholes in Google Maps
+- [ ] Viewing Potholes in Google Maps

-- [✓]Google User Authentication
+- [ ] Google User Authentication

-- [✓]Administrator getting Information about Informed Potholes
+- [ ] Administrator getting Information about Informed Potholes

-- [ ]Track user location.
+- [ ] Track user location.

-- [ ]Response to the user by admin.
+- [x] Response to the user by admin.

-- [ ]Feedback by user.
+- [x] Feedback by user.

 ## Project Setup